 So I pulled out more paint colors and brushes and started adding some fun details.

 The second one got a little gnome figure.
 This was my first time painting a gnome.
-It was surprisingly very easy.
+It was surprisingly very easy and made such a cute little sign.

-Over the course of a day, I just kept going back to the signs and adding in more little details.
+Over a day, I just kept going back to the signs and adding more details.
 I finished off the details and the edges of each little figure with craft markers.

 Pin For Later